Disclaimer: Me no own Community. Me stupid.

 "Hmm.
 So you want to find yourself and fall in love?"

 "No, Abed!"
-Annie makes a noise of frustration in the back of her throat as she eyes the ceiling.
+Annie makes a noise of frustration in the back of her throat as she eyes the ceiling, trying to get a handle on her rising temper.
 "That's not why I'm going at all!
 I'm just saying that if ever there's a time to have a wild uninhibited fling, I'd like it to happen when I'm on vacation.
 A girl can dream can't she?
-I mean, do you have any idea how long it's been since I've been on a date?"
+I mean, do you have any idea how long it's been since I've been on a real date?"

 "As far as I'm aware, two years and three months, give or take a few days."

-Annie's lips pinch tight as she snaps her arms underneath her bust.
+Annie's mouth pinches as tight as the snap of her arms underneath her bust.

 "But you asked me."